SteveTaylorDev/early-physics-platformer/README.md

 Starting in 2016 and continuing into 2017, I started work on a 3D platformer in Unity based on the physics driven gameplay found in the Sonic the Hedgehog series of games, which is something I've always wanted to make, and was a driving factor in learning Unity.

-Gaining the skills in vector math, trigonometry, and quaternions was the largest hurdle in this project, as these were things I had very limited knowledge of going in, and required a lot of learning.
+Gaining the required skills in vector math, trigonometry, and quaternions was the largest hurdle in this project, as these were things I had very limited knowledge of going in, and required a lot of learning.

 Contains GameController, PlayerController, and CameraController scripts to handle main behaviour, with auxiliary scripts like MeshController and InputManager to handle additional behaviour (player mesh position/rotation and input, respectively).
 The size that these main scripts eventually reached was the start of understanding the downsides of large scripts with self-contained systems, and the benefit of dedicated individual scripts with specific purposes that work together to form the larger system.